malkhamis-panw/gaia/doc/documentation.md

 Type: `[]string`

-If empty, the Defender auto-discovers the TCP networks.
+If empty, the enforcer auto-discovers the TCP networks.
 Auto-discovery works best in Kubernetes and OpenShift deployments.
 You may need to manually specify the TCP networks if middle boxes exist that do not comply with [TCP Fast Open RFC 7413](https://tools.ietf.org/html/rfc7413).